robo-ai/roboai-python-cli/docs/manage_roboai_account.md

 <img align="center" alt="api-keys" src="assets/api_keys.png"></img>
 These are the available and enabled API keys.
 If you select "Show key" the key will be visible and you can copy it for your purpose.

 To create a new key select New API Key.
-You'll be prompted with a pop-up window where you can label your API key.
+You'll be prompted with a pop-up window where you can label your API key. <br>
 <b>Note:</b> When you create a new API Key you must enable it before using it otherwise deployments and other actions will not work.
 (To enable an API Key, click on the three dots next to "Disabled" and click "Enable").

 These are the main features to manage and get around with the Robo AI platform.
 If you have any doubts don't hesitate to contact us.